humphs078/pands-problem-sheet/README.md

 - - - -
 ### [Task 7 - Count of the letter **e**](es.py)
 Week 7 task - Script to count the number of times the letter "e" appears in a text file.
-The text file is read in as an argument from the command line as an argument e.g. python task_7_es.py some_file.txt
+The text file is read in as an argument from the command line as an argument e.g. es.py some_file.txt

 Assumptions: